decision-labs/spacialdb-devcenter/pages/Layers-API.md

+# SpacialDB Layers API Documentation

 SpacialDB provides a very convenient and highly optimised JSON and JSONP [[REST API | Layers API v1 Documentation]] for accessing you spatial data.
 This is done via the SpacialDB standard schema.
-We recomment reading the following
+We recommend reading the following:

 ## Articles